Try to avoid buying everything from a supermarket

 Go palm oil free

-Unfortunately, many of the things we like to eat at Christmas are often stuffed with palm oil.
-Mince pies, chocolates, biscuits and Christmas pudding all often contain it.
-Palm oil is associated with deforestation and serious abuses of Indigenous rights - so our suggestion would always be to either avoid it or opt for a company showing best practice (look for our Best palm oil rating).
+Palm oil is associated with deforestation and serious Indigenous rights abuses, so we suggest avoiding it or opting for a company that shows best practice (look for our Best palm oil rating).

 In our Palm oil free Christmas food guide, we list the companies that receive our Best rating for palm oil, as well as those going palm oil free.
 There are several options for palm-oil free mince pies and palm-oil free Christmas puddings for example.